Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 ```

 All emitted molecules become available for reactions to consume them.
-Reactions will start whenever their required input molecules become available (i.e. are emitted).
+Reactions will start automatically, whenever their required input molecules become available (i.e. are emitted).
 Until then, all emitted molecules are stored at the reaction site and wait there.

 Emitting a molecule is a _non-blocking_ operation; execution continues immediately, without waiting for any reactions to start.
 Reactions will start as soon as possible and will run in parallel with the processes that emitted their input molecules.

+### Example: running several reactions in parallel

 A reaction can depend on _several_ input molecules at once, and may emit several molecules as output.
 The actual computation will start only when _all_ its input molecules are available (have been emitted and not yet consumed by other reactions).

+In this example, we will start a reaction that will emit two molecules that, in turn, will start two parallel reactions.

 ```tut
 val in1 = m[Int] // Molecule `in1` with value of type `Int`.